Demiregular tiling

 In geometry, the demiregular tilings are a set of Euclidean tessellations made from 2 or more regular polygon faces.
 Different authors have listed different sets of tilings.
 A more systematic approach looking at symmetry orbits are the 2-uniform tilings of which there are 20.
 Some of the demiregular ones are actually 3-uniform tilings.

 20 2-uniform tilings

-Grünbaum and Shephard enumerated the full list of 20 2-uniform tilings in Tilings and Paterns, 1987:
+Grünbaum and Shephard enumerated the full list of 20 2-uniform tilings in Tilings and patterns, 1987:

 Ghyka's list (1946)

 Ghyka lists 10 of them with 2 or 3 vertex types, calling them semiregular polymorph partitions.

 Steinhaus's list (1969)

 Steinhaus gives 5 examples of non-homogeneous tessellations of regular polygons beyond the 11 regular and semiregular ones.
 (All of them have 2 types of vertices, while one is 3-uniform.)

 Critchlow's list (1970)

 Critchlow identifies 14 demi-regular tessellations, with 7 being 2-uniform, and 7 being 3-uniform.

 He codes letter names for the vertex types, with superscripts to distinguish face orders.
 He recognizes A, B, C, D, F, and J can't be a part of continuous coverings of the whole plane.